Theia3D Validated for Gait Biomechanics Research in Older Adults

 As people age, changes in gait mechanics can increase the risk of falls and functional decline.
 But traditional marker-based motion capture systems aren’t always practical for older adults.
 They require tight clothing, skin-mounted markers, and controlled lab environments, conditions that may introduce discomfort or skew natural movement patterns.

 Markerless systems like Theia3D eliminate the need for markers and allow data collection in more natural environments.
-But do they provide the accuracy needed for clinical or research-grade assessments in older adults?
+But do they provide the accuracy needed for research-grade assessments in older adults?

 This study helps answer that question.

-Study Overview: Comparing Markerless vs. Marker-Based Gait Analysis
+Study Overview: Comparing Markerless vs. Marker-Based Gait Biomechanics Research

 Participants